-NET is funded by Nebraska Lottery proceeds.
-It has awarded more than $320 million in conservation projects in the state since 1994.
+NET is funded by Nebraska Lottery proceeds and has awarded more than $320 million in conservation projects in Nebraska since 1994.
 The grant approval included matching funds from OPPD for the pilot project.

 “This is a very big deal and the grant helps us accelerate our utility scale storage efforts,” said Michal Lisowyj, alternative energy specialist at OPPD.